-Mercedes have taken pole in every season since 2014, while Ferrari have won the Australian Grand Prix twice in the last three years.
+Mercedes have taken pole at every Australian Grand Prix since 2014, while Ferrari have won two of the last three Melbourne races.
 Here’s everything you need to know about each team’s history at Albert Park!

 WINS: 4, POLES: 6, PODIUMS: 10, FINISH RATE: 75% | 2019 RESULT: BOTTAS 1st, HAMILTON 2nd

-Both Mercedes cars have reached the end of the Australian Grand Prix in every year since 2014; with 2018 being the only one of those seasons where only one finished on the podium.
-Mercedes have recorded just one double DNF here, in 2011, while 2012 is the only other year where they’ve failed to pick up a point at Albert Park.
-The team took three consecutive wins here in 2014, 2015 and 2016, and won their fourth Australian Grand Prix last season.
+Both Mercedes cars have reached the end of the Australian Grand Prix in every year since 2014; with 2018 being the only one of those seasons when only one finished on the podium.
+Mercedes have recorded just one double DNF here, in 2011, while 2012 is the only other year in which they’ve failed to pick up a point at Albert Park.
+The team took three consecutive wins here in 2014, 2015 and 2016, and won their fourth Australian Grand Prix in 2019.

-Mercedes have started from pole six times at Albert Park – all six times being in the past six seasons.
+Mercedes have started from pole six times at Albert Park – all six times being in the past six races at the circuit.
 The team have also locked out the front row in 2015, 2016 and 2019.
 Michael Schumacher’s Q2 elimination here in 2011 is the only time a Mercedes car has failed to reach Q3 since the team re-entered F1 in 2010 – though Valtteri Bottas was unable to set a lap in Q3 in 2018 after crashing out.

 WINS: 8, POLES: 5, PODIUMS: 19, FINISH RATE: 73% | 2019 RESULT: VETTEL 4th, LECLERC 5th